matej/homebridge-nilan/README.md

 homebridge -D
 ```

-## Watch For Changes and Build Automatically
+## Watch for Changes and Build Automatically

 If you want to have your code compile automatically as you make changes, and restart Homebridge automatically between changes you can run: